the-turing-way/the-turing-way/.github/ISSUE_TEMPLATE/BOOK_DASH_CHECKLIST.md

   - Use this meeting to also allocate tasks for during and after the event (indicate that on the GitHub issues)

 **After the selection phase**
-- [ ] Send an email to the selected attendees with Eventbrite page and registration code
+- [ ] Email the selected attendees with [Zoom instructions](HOWTOZOOM.md)
-- [ ] Send an email to the unselected attendees with feedback
+- [ ] Email the unselected attendees with feedback
 - [ ] Set up an email chain and a Slack channel to connect all members and share updates
 - [ ] Provide details on Code of Conduct, contribution guideline and ways to get involved in an ongoing discussion
 - [ ] Update presentation for introducing the project to the participants on day-1 of the Book Dash
 - [ ] Host the onboarding call one week before the event to share logistics and facilitate the drafting of SMART goals
 - [ ] Group participants into the proposed working groups as per their SMART goals from the onboarding call
 - [ ] Host the onboarding call one week before the event to share logistics and facilitate the drafting of SMART goals
-- [ ] Send a reminder email to register on Eventbrite sharing important links and information including support grant, GitHub session, onboarding call info and reimbursement process
+- [ ] Send a reminder email with important links and information including support grant, GitHub session, onboarding call info and reimbursement process
 - [ ] Create a GitHub issue to collect bio and highlight of the participants to add them to the Contributors Record

 ### Additional task for an online event